-Look at the Survival Cache site under the books section to get some heavy duty reading materials on the subjects at hand.
+Look at the Prepper Press under the books section to get some heavy duty reading materials on the subjects at hand.
 There is rarely a substitute for building a foundation of basic knowledge regardless of the subject.
 I have probably quoted this before but this comment by Patrick Rogers in SWAT Magazine just about says it right.
 “When all is said and done, practice does not make perfect.
 Practice only makes permanent.
 If we strive for only for mediocrity that is all we will ever achieve.”

 That is the bottom line with survival prepping.
 We can read all we want.
 Attend seminars and take courses to expose ourselves to knowledge.
 Watch all the You-Tubes we can, but if we never try to perform these skills ourselves, then we are just kidding ourselves in the worst way.
 And I point the same finger at myself with many of these things.
 We have got to do better.